What exercises will be covered to a higher degree of proficiency in future Lesson Plans?

 Ø The TKT questions do not always have to be on the previous exercise.
 Example if teaching slips, you may not go in depth on questions relating to spiral dive.
 Think what previous material the student should know that directly related to the topic at hand.

-Examples of some TKT Questions
+Examples of some TKT Questions for the VIP Pilot

 For Exercise 5 Attitude and Movements: